openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 The old binding had `trigger` parameter in item configuration to react only to some openHAB commands, or to some polled states.
 There is no trigger anymore but one can use transformations to accomplish the same thing.
 See [Transformations](#transformations) for examples.

-### Support For 32 Bit Value Types In Writing
+### Support For 32, 64 Bit Value Types In Writing

-The new binding supports 32 bit values types when writing.
+The new binding supports 32 and 64 bit values types when writing.

 ### How to manually migrate